My Sugar Free Kitchen

 • Cucumber: provides crunch and freshness.
 I like to use Lebanese cucumber as it has a softer skin than most.

-• Thai Basil: this adds a peppery note to the salad and additional flavour, however if you can’t find it, you could use regular basil or leave it out and the salad will still taste great.
+• Thai Basil: this adds a peppery note to the salad and additional flavor, however if you can’t find it, you could use regular basil or leave it out and the salad will still taste great.

-• Sweet chilli Sauce: I like to use “Light Sweet Chilli Sauce” which is a lower calorie option that the regular varieties as it has a lot less sugar.
+• Sweet chili Sauce: I like to use “Light Sweet Chilli Sauce” which is a lower calorie option that the regular varieties as it has a lot less sugar.
 Its available usually along side the Asian sauces at supermarkets.

-• Lime: nothing beats fresh lime juice in a thai salad dressing.
+• Lime: nothing beats fresh lime juice in a Thai salad dressing.
 A squeeze over the salad to serve is also great.

 How To Make